bbstilson/reddit_rollup/README.md

 ## Solution

-This app takes a snapshot of my personal frontpage and saves the posts to a sqlite database.
-At the end of a week, it pulls all the posts from week, does some heuristics to choose the most "important" (again, memes) posts from each subreddit, then sends me an email.
+This app takes a snapshot of a logged-in frontpage and saves the posts to a sqlite database.
+At the end of a week, it pulls all the posts, does some heuristics to choose the most "important" (again, memes) posts from each subreddit, then sends an email.

 I run it every hour on a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) ubuntu server.